I’m embarrassed to tell my new boyfriend/girlfriend I have asthma

 I don’t want to use my reliever inhaler on a date

 I’m concerned that sex will trigger my asthma symptoms

-My partner is holding back from sex because they’re worried it will give me an asthma attack
+My partner is holding back because they’re worried sex will give me an asthma attack

 Other asthma triggers to be aware of on romantic occasions

 If you’re spending a lot of time with someone, it’s a good idea to tell them you have asthma and what to do if you have an asthma attack.

 Some people feel embarrassed about telling a new partner they have asthma, but remember that asthma is common, so they probably have friends or family who have it.

 Once you've told them, you can stop worrying about it so much.
 And if you do get asthma symptoms while you're with them it won't take them by surprise, or feel too embarrassing for you both.